mojaloop/ml-testing-toolkit/RULES_ENGINE.md

 }
 ```

-That's it, the self testing toolkit can be able to generate a mock callback based on the open API file with random values.
+That's all that is required; the self testing toolkit will generate a mock callback based on the open API file with random values.

 **Also you can define the params like in fixed callbacks to override a particular value.**